 - Have resided within three miles of the parish boundary for the previous 12 months.

 Parish Council meetings are public meetings and anyone is invited to attend.
 Details, including agendas and minutes can usually be found on the Parish Council noticeboard and/or website or the clerk can advise you.
 Occasionally it may be necessary to hold a meeting in private.
 When this occurs, the reason that decision has been taken will be published.

 Peterborough City Council’s Think Communities team currently serves as the liaison with Parish Councils.

-Prior to the COVID-19 pandemic, Peterborough City Council arranged Parish Council Liaison meetings five or six times a year, although these are currently suspended.
-These were an opportunity for Parish Councillors and Clerks in the Peterborough area to meet and discuss issues of common interest and share ideas and training.
+Peterborough City Council arranged Parish Council Liaison meetings four or five times a year, although during and since the pandemic these have been less frequent.
+These are an opportunity for Parish Councillors and Clerks in the Peterborough area to meet and discuss issues of common interest and share ideas and training.

-Subjects discussed could include Neighbourhood Schemes, Culture and Leisure matters and updates from the Annual Parish Conference.
+Subjects discussed could include Neighbourhood Schemes, Culture and Leisure matters, Environment issues, pandemic reports and input to the Annual Parish Conference.

 Contact firstname.lastname@example.org or by writing to:

 Think Communities, People and Communities Service

 Sand Martin House

 The Parish Council Liaison nominate Parish Councillors to sit on Peterborough City Council Scrutiny Committees.